 The world is small.
 This was proved again to three officers who were formerly ser-geants in the same infantry company in the States.
 Maj.
-Lawrence A. Laliberte of North Adams, Mass., 2nd Bn. executive officer, was wending his way through the hedgerows of Normandy in July when he ran into Lt.
-Shelley Patter of the combat engineers.
+Lawrence A. Laliberte of North Adams, Mass., 2nd Bn. exc-cutive officer, was wending his way through the hedgerows of Normandy in July when he ran into Lt.
+Shelley Patter of the compatengingers Later in the combat engineers.
 Later in Nantes, he bumped into Lt.
 Louis Iacuessa.
 All three officers are from the same town and went through OCS at approximately the same time.